AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // Map runs the provided transformation against each
 // entity found in the list iff all the provided
 // predicates succeed
+//
+// NOTE:
-func (l EntityList) Map(opt OptionFunc, pl ...Predicate) {
+// Map defaults to AND-ing of predicates func (l EntityList) Map(opt OptionFunc, pl ...Predicate) {
   for _, e := range l {
     if PredicateList(pl).All(e) {